“And they continued steadfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers”. (Acts 2:42) (KJV).

-The early Church understood the agenda and purpose of God and this largely influence their lives and results they achieved.
-The unity of purpose and vision essentially resulted in an explosion of God’s power among them, which even unbelievers could not deny.
+The early Church understood the agenda and purpose of God and this largely influenced their lives and the results they achieved.
+The unity of purpose and vision (Acts 4:42) by the early Church essentially resulted in an explosion of God’s power among them, which even unbelievers could not deny.

-The Church is a place for fellowship, the bible says we must not forget the fellowship of the brethren (Heb 10:25).
-There is a corporate anointing that follows and protects every member of a local assembly.
-Staying away from the cover can be dangerous.
-Fellowship engenders affection and care for one another.
-(Romans 12:10) When one is weak, we should uphold him in prayer.
-Ephesians 4:32 says we must be kind, tender hearted, and forgiving.
-Fellowship also helps us to humble ourselves to comfort each other and edify one another (1 thess 5:11).
+The Church is a place for fellowship, the bible instructs us not forget the fellowship of the brethren (Heb.
+10:25).
+There is a corporate anointing that follows and protects every member of the local assembly.
+Fellowship also engenders affection and care for one another (Rom.
+12:10).
+It helps us to humble ourselves to comfort each other and edify one another (1 Thess.
+5:11).

-The lord is saying we should continue to study, fellowship, break bread and pray together until we all come to the unity of the faith, (Eph 4:13).
-We can only achieve this if we submit to God’s word and let Christ to be formed in us.
+God expects the community of believers to study, fellowship, break bread and pray together until they all come to the unity of the faith (Eph.
+4:13).
+We can only achieve this as a Church when we are submitted to word of God, allowing Christ to be formed in us.